DataTalksClub/datatalksclub.github.io/_podcast/s01e03-building-ds-team.md

   sec: 2241
   time: '37:21'
   who: Dat
+- header: What is a strong product team
 - line: "You mentioned a couple of things previously.
 And one thing that stood out\
     \ to me was \u2013 you want to build a strong product team.
 What does that mean\
     \ to you \u2013 a strong product team?"